barbute/gronk/README.md

 - [Acknowledgements](#acknowledgements)

 ## Description
-The robot is based off of FRC [Team 2056](https://www.thebluealliance.com/team/2056)'s robot for the 2024 FRC season.
+The robot design is based off of FRC [Team 2056](https://www.thebluealliance.com/team/2056)'s robot for the 2024 FRC season.
 It is a swerve drive with an arm in the middle, and a shooter as its end-affector.
 There is a full-width intake spanning the back of the robot, that passes a note to the shooter when the arm is in its resting position.

 This code is currently structured using subsystems, where each subsystem is used to control a major component of the robot (E.g. Drivetrain, Arm).
 Each subsystem, or group of subsystems, has a set of desired states it may be in.
 These state's dictate what those subsystems will do.